pensjonatus/flash-fiction/blog/the-place-part-9.md

 ---
-title: 'The Place Part 9'
+title: The Place Part 9
 date: '2017-07-19'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My wife does this thing when she walks in the door.
 She says "Honey, I'm home...